Advocacy and Rehabilitation

 - This is Why We Fight -

-We continue to host symposiums and outreaches, including community roadshows and local debates, in areas where local community girls are at risk of these social vices.
+We host symposiums and outreaches, including community roadshows and local debates, in areas where local community girls are at risk of these social vices.
 Also, bringing educational and entrepreneurship programs to empower our women and girls to prevent them from becoming victims of sex trafficking, bullying, or abuse.

 With our Girl Child Initiative: Invest in A Girl, Power the Future we inform surrounding communities and the public about the human trafficking catastrophe and utilize our Women Empowerment Program: The Entrepreneurship Project to Educate, Empower and Employ women and girls, giving them the opportunity to accomplish their dreams.